List of content you will read in this article:

 You can run the Git software on your local machine to track files and their history.
 Git allows you to store files on its online hosts, providing you a centralized place to store files for easy file access.
 With Git, developers can make parallel changes that can be merged later without any issues.

 Also, if you want to learn git commands, you should practice them with our Linux VPS.
-To create a local repo on GitHub you have to practice a lot on the virtual private server, For committing changes to the local repo you have to familiar with the git command and how to commit it.
+To create a local repo on GitHub you have to practice a lot on the vps, you can read what is vps.
+For committing changes to the local repo you have to familiar with the git command and how to commit it.

 Features of Git